syncfusion-content/maui-docs/MAUI/DataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Customize Group Icon with template
+## Load group icon through template

-By default , the SfDatagrid loads two different paths for denoting the group expanded and collapsed state.
-The group icon can be Customized by the [sfDataGrid.GroupExpandCollapseTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_GroupExpandCollapseTemplate) property.
-When loading as a template, you have the ability to load a single template that indicates the expanded state of a group.
-This template will then rotate to represent the collapsed state.
-Refer to the following code snippet for using template:
+The SfDataGrid uses an icon to indicate the expand and collapse state of groups.
+You can personalize the group icon by using the [sfDataGrid.GroupExpandCollapseTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_GroupExpandCollapseTemplate) property.
+This property allows you to define a custom template that will be displayed in its normal form when the group is expanded, and it will rotate downwards when the group is collapsed.
+To implement this, refer to the following code snippet:

 {% tabs %}